SiddharthShyniben/community-health/templates/README.md

 License
 =======

-Just quickly link to the License
+Just quickly link to the license.
 -->
 ## License